DoNOF/DoNOF-Documentation/docs/input.rst

                       = 6      (DEFAULT)

-NSQT:                Use an unformatted 2RDM file.
+NSQT:                Use an unformatted 2RDM file

                       = 1      (DEFAULT)